Silvasmart/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This script is basically on variables expansions
+This script contains the basics of shell variables expansions.